bitaps-com/mnemonic-offline-tool/BIP/mnemonic-improvement.md

 and second one is [shamir39](https://github.com/iancoleman/shamir39/blob/master/specification.md) from [iancoleman](https://github.com/iancoleman).

-The main idea in creating this BIP is to create the most simple and understandable scheme for mass use.
+The main idea of creating this BIP is to create the most simple and understandable scheme for mass use.
-SLIP39 is a complicated scheme with division into groups and division within groups into shares, checksum is used to validate shares.
+SLIP39 is a complicated scheme with division into groups and division within groups into shares, a checksum is used to validate shares.
 This scheme is more likely focused on corporate users.
 Iancoleman scheme is more simple and more suitable for mass use.

-This BIP propose technical implementation Shamir's secret sharing scheme applied separately to each byte of the shared secret and GF(256) is used as the underlying finite field.
+This BIP proposes technical implementation Shamir's secret sharing scheme applied separately to each byte of the shared secret and GF(256) is used as the underlying finite field.
 Secret stored in share f(0).
-On GF(256) finite field 255 shares is maximal possible.
+On GF(256) finite field 255 shares are maximal possible.
 For the need for personal use, this is more than enough.
 Share index (x coordinate) should be randomly selected to prevent any information leak about sharing split schema.

 ### Mnemonic code share